daxa-ai/pebblo/README.md

 #### Enable Pebblo in Langchain Application

 Add `PebbloSafeLoader` wrapper to the existing Langchain document loader(s) used in the RAG application. `PebbloSafeLoader` is interface compatible with Langchain `BaseLoader`.
-The application can continue to use `load()` and `lazy_load()` methods as it would on an Langchain document loader.
+The application can continue to use `load()` and `lazy_load()` methods as it would on a Langchain document loader.

 Here is the snippet of Lanchain RAG application using `CSVLoader` before enabling `PebbloSafeLoader`.